FaerieCoder/FaerieCoder/README.md

 -------

 <p align="justify">
-I'm currently achieving my dreams of becoming a developer by starting off as an apprentice at <a href="https://www.griffithsandarmour.com/">Griffiths & Armour</a>, where I'm constantly learning and honing my programming skills.
+I'm currently achieving my dreams of becoming a developer by starting off as an apprentice at <a href="https://www.griffithsandarmour.com/">Griffiths & Armour</a>, where I was constantly learning and honing my programming skills.
 But that's not all - I'm also an adventurer at heart!
 I have a burning passion for exploring new programming languages and creating exciting projects that keep me on my toes! </p>

 <p align="justify">To keep my family, friends, and followers updated on my journey, I share my exciting progress on <a href="https://xiacodes.tumblr.com/">my blog</a> and <a href="https://instagram.com/_xiacodes_">Instagram!</a>, where I love to show off my latest projects and give a sneak peek into my daily life.
 But here's the kicker - I'm not just about self-promotion!
 I firmly believe in giving back to the community that's helped me along the way.
 So, I regularly create fun, informative content on <a href="https://xiacodes.tumblr.com/">my blog</a> that covers everything from the latest tech to programming hacks to innovative studying techniques!</p>

 <h3>🌷 Currently I am...</h3>
 <ul>
-<li>Learning: React.js and WordPress!</li>
+<li>Learning: React.js, WordPress and creating widgets!</li>
-<li>Working on: <a href="https://github.com/xiacodes/thequizapp" target="_blank" title="Link to the repo's page!">The Quiz App - Open Source project!</a> and <a href="https://github.com/xiacodes/Froggie-To-Do" target="_blank" title="Link to the repo's page!">Froggie To-Do - React.js web app!</a></li>
+<li>Working on: <a href="https://github.com/xiacodes/top-priorities" target="_blank" title="Link to the repo's page!">'Top Priorities' Notion widget</a></li>
 </ul>

  -----